Werpherp/PCLU/README.md

 1.3 Reason to participate

 We participate in this competition in order to showcase our skills and talents in order to succeed and cooperate as a great team.
 We must utilize our skills and cooperation in order to represent our province of La Union and be able to make our people proud and give them something to be proud about.
-We enjoy the challenge of being able to go against the biggest schools in the phillipines and creating robots that could one day make a difference.Most of all, we aim to win, but we also aim to have fun while doing so and enjoy what we do despite the hardcomning and all the negativities that come along our way on our path to victory
+We enjoy the challenge of being able to go against the biggest schools in the phillipines and creating robots that could one day make a difference.
+Most of all, we aim to win, but we also aim to have fun while doing so and enjoy what we do despite the hard comning and all the negativities that come along our way on our path to victory.

 2.0 About the car
 -----------------------

 2.1 Our autonomous cars logic

-1. The robot begins its by engaging its driving motors, allowing it to move forward
+1. The robot begins its by engaging its driving motors, allowing it to move forward.

-2. It then turns after a bit of time decided by a wait function
+2. It then turns after a bit of time decided by a wait function.

 3. As a person would, it adjusts when it feels it's about to hit something, made possible by the multiple ultrasound sensors.

-4. After 3 laps, it dies
+4. After 3 laps, it dies.

-5. it can differentiate colors through a mix of color sensors and a camera
+5. it can differentiate colors through a mix of color sensors and a camera.

-6. The camera works as eyes and allows it to see better colors
+6. The camera works as eyes and allows it to see better colors.

-7. if theres too much of a certain color and the distance is too close, it'll read the color and turn accordingly
+7. if theres too much of a certain color and the distance is too close, it'll read the color and turn accordingly.